admica/PromptEngineerMCP/README.md

    ```
 4. Configure your local LLM (e.g., specify model path or API in `config.json`).

+5. Update the config.json to include your URL to reach the local LLM, and your tech stack.

 ## Usage

 1. Start the MCP server: